Edward A. Pollard: Career

-Pollard did not establish a legal practice, but rather traveled to California where he worked for a newspaper until 1855.
-Pollard would later write that his experiences during the aftermath of the California Gold Rush convinced him that free-labor societies were a competitive war of all against all, which he used in his justifications of slavery.
+Pollard did not establish a legal practice but traveled to California, where he worked for a newspaper until 1855.
+Pollard would later write that his experiences during the aftermath of the California Gold Rush convinced him that free-labor societies were a competitive war of all against all, which he used in his justifications for slavery.
 From 1857 to 1861, Pollard was clerk for the United States House Committee on the Judiciary.

 During the American Civil War, Pollard was one of the principal editors of the Richmond Examiner (along with Robert William Hughes).
-The newspaper supported the Confederate States of America, but was hostile to President Jefferson Davis.
+The newspaper supported the Confederate States of America but was hostile to Jefferson Davis.
 In 1864, Pollard attempted to sail for England, but the blockade runner on which he traveled was captured, and Pollard was confined in Fort Warren in Boston Harbor from 29 May until August 12, when he was paroled.
-In December of that year, an order of Secretary of War Edwin M. Stanton assigned the again-captured Pollard in close confinement at Fort Monroe.
+In December of that year, Secretary of War Edwin M. Stanton issued an order assigning the again-captured Pollard to close confinement at Fort Monroe.
 However, he was soon again paroled by General B. F. Butler, whom Pollard had met in Washington, D.C., before the war.
 In January, Pollard was sent toward Richmond, Virginia, in a planned exchange for Albert D. Richardson (1833–1869), a well-known correspondent of the New York Tribune, but Richardson had escaped before Pollard's arrival.

 Pollard wrote several books.
-In 1859, he advocated reopening the slave trade in Black Diamonds Gathered in the Darkey Homes of the South.
-He also rejected ideas that slavery improved the slaves and that slavery should gradually fade away.
-Unlike his most prominent uncles, William C. and Alexander Rives, Pollard strongly favored secession and during the civil war continued to write about slave society and Union depredations.
+In 1859, Pollard advocated reopening the slave trade in Black Diamonds Gathered in the Darkey Homes of the South.
+Pollard also rejected ideas that slavery improved enslaved people and that slavery should gradually fade away.
+Unlike his most prominent uncles, William C. and Alexander Rives, Pollard strongly favored secession and continued to write about enslaved society and Union depredations during the American Civil War.
 After Union forces occupied Richmond in 1865, Pollard was arrested for continuing to publish pro-Confederate and pro-slavery writings, and he decried emancipation as the North's ultimate war crime.